nuxeo-sandbox/nuxeo-fontoxml/README.md

  • • •
  ```

-* **WARNING**: Even if Fonto is displayed in a iFrame, we do not use the _Fonto XML iFrame Connector_, we use the _Standard Connector_, that makes HTTP requests to Nuxeo
+* **WARNING**: Even if Fonto is displayed in an iFrame, we do not use the _Fonto XML iFrame Connector_, we use the _Standard Connector_, that makes HTTP requests to Nuxeo

 * In our testing, we set `autoSave` to `false` when initializing the Fonto Editor. `auytoSave`, when `true`, sends a request 2 seconds after each edit.
   * Fonto allows for detecting it's "auto save" so we can optimize the database load, maybe, but still.
 Saving every n seconds does not really scale. => In this POC it will work, because you usually test a POC on very few documents :-)
   * This POC always save when requested to do so
-  * In our testing, with set `autosave` set to `false`, so, of course, changes are not saved until the user explicitly clicks the "Save" button in Fonto Editor.

 ### Tuning Log Info at Runtime
 The plugin writes some warnings in server.log when needed.
 For more informations you can activate the info level in the Log4j configuration.
 This will log more details (like the request received, the parameters, etc.).
 In order to do so: